 Media Production Methods

-1 Operate industry-standard hardware to professional standards.
-2 Acquire media essence in both audio, still images and video formats.
+On completing the module you should be able to operate industry-standard hardware to professional standards and have media understanding in audio, still images and video formats.

 Audio Production Technology